marketcalls/openalgo/README.md

 ## Documentation

+We encourage you to read the OpenAlgo documentation to ensure you understand how the application is working.

 For detailed documentation on OpenAlgo, including setup guides, API references, and usage examples, refer to [https://docs.openalgo.in](https://docs.openalgo.in)

+### Minimum hardware required

+To run OpenAlgo we recommend you a cloud instance / Desktop / Laptop with a minimum configuration of:

+- Minimal (advised) system requirements: 2GB RAM, 1GB disk space, 2vCPU

 ## Contributing